Our environment is a key component of success.

 Putting a little more distance between you and your bad habits will help you eliminate them.

-If you're unsure of how to change your environment, take some inspiration from the creator of the polio vaccine: Jonas Salk.
+If you don't know how to change your environment, here's inspiration from the creator of the polio vaccine: Jonas Salk.

 Salk worked tirelessly for years to find the cure for polio, often spending 16 hours a day in the lab.
 He did this for years and kept getting stuck.
 Salk decided to take a much-need break and stayed in a Franciscan monastery in the Italian countryside.

-His mind was able to expand in ways it never had before.
-He claims that he was “able to do intuitive thinking far beyond any I had done in the past.”
+Salk was inspired by Romanesque and Gothic architecture, completely enthralled by its history and culture.
+It unlocked his creativity, expanding his mind in ways it never had before.
+He claimed: "[I was] able to do intuitive thinking far beyond any I had done in the past."

 The monastery is where he had a breakthrough that led to the polio vaccine.